anssilaitila/contact-list/README.txt

-=== Contact List – Premium Staff Listing, Business Directory & Address Book  ===
+=== Contact List – Premium Staff List, Business Directory & Address Book with Frontend Email  ===
 Contributors: anssilaitila, freemius
-Tags: directory plugin, business directory, listing, address book, staff list Requires at least: 5.4.0
+Tags: contact, email, social, business directory, staff list Requires at least: 5.4.0
 Tested up to: 6.5
 Stable tag: 2.9.95
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 One-Stop Directory Solution!
-Quick searches, tailored filters, front-end messaging, custom fields, CSV import & export, reCAPTCHA & more.
+Quick searches, tailored filters, send email to contacts, CSV import & export, social media links & more.

 == Description ==

-== The easiest business directory plugin for WordPress ==
+== The best directory plugin and staff list for WordPress ==

 Looking for a simple yet comprehensive directory plugin for a WordPress website?
 If the answer is YES, then you are in the right place!